tieukhoimai/mia-blog/content/articles/colors-and-data/index.md

 In a qualitative palette, the colors for each group need to be different, and you should try to keep the palette to a maximum of six colors that have been optimized and won't be too confusing.

+## 2.2.
+Sequential Colors

 ![Colors Palete](resource/sequential-colors.png)

 A sequential palette can be used when the variable that is supposed to be colored is a number or has values that are naturally ordered.
 Using these colors for dimensions can make it harder to see the numbers and cause people to misunderstand visualizations.
-Data values are given colors along a continuum, usually based on lightness, hue, or both.
-These are colors that get darker from light to dark.

 **Sequential colors are optimized for numeric meaning**.
 Use these to create **ordinal and interval scales or also use these for ratio scales**.
 Don't use these as scales for categorical data.
 Using these colors for dimensions can make it harder to see the numbers and cause people to misunderstand visualizations.

+## 2.3.
+Diverging Colors

 ![Colors Palete](resource/diverging-colors.png)